 Be in line with local laws

-In most respects, there is freedom to contract and the parties will have great flexibility in formulating the contract.
+In most respects, there is freedom of contract and the parties will have great flexibility in formulating the agreement.
 However, a number of local laws have mandatory provisions, which needs to be observed when drafting a contract in order to make the contract legal and enforceable.
 It is hence of vital importance to propose, negotiate and finally sign an agreement in line with local laws in the country were business will be executed.

 - the purpose of the clause

 - the drafts exchanged during negotiations and how the clauses have been practised

 - the way the parties have acted and agreed before in regards to such an issue, and

 - the standard practice in the market where they operate.

 In addition, the background law and relevant case law will be of relevance.
 Hence there are several sources to consider in order to do a thorough contract review.